gyng/rcue/README.md

 Simple CUE sheet reader for Rust.
 Compiles on stable.

-This library reads some CUE files fine, but is missing one important feature.
-Right now, indentation is treated as insignificant (= no proper contextual support).

-For example, if `REM` fields appear after a `TRACK` field (but are indented to the `FILE`'s level, it will be wrongly assigned to the `TRACK` instead.

 ## Usage

 See [generated documentation](https://gyng.github.io/rcue) or tests in [`parser.rs`](src/parser.rs) for usage and some examples.